Skip to content

 The most significant workplace AI adoption is not the dramatic automation of entire jobs — it is the quiet augmentation of specific tasks within existing roles.
 Knowledge workers across industries are using AI tools to:

-• Draft communications faster (emails, reports, proposals)
+• Draft communications faster (emails, reports, proposals) with 40-60% time savings on first drafts

-• Summarize long documents and meeting recordings
+• Summarize long documents and meeting recordings, reducing reading time by 70-80%

 The pattern is consistent: AI handles the first draft or the routine processing, humans review, refine, and make decisions.
 This is not job elimination — it is task acceleration.
 The same person does the same job but spends less time on the mechanical parts and more time on the judgment-intensive parts.